 You can have a tattoo of a:

-There are dedicated ink artists that can do a good job to convey your cat's features.
+Dedicated ink artists can do an excellent job of conveying your cat’s features.
 Their art is as accurate as possible.

-Some tattoo studios offer to mix some of your cat's ashes with the ink they will use for the tattoo on your skin.
-This will add comfort in knowing there's something truly special.
-You can also have your pet's name inked.
+Some tattoo studios offer to mix some of your cat’s ashes with the ink they will use for the tattoo on your skin.
+This will add comfort in knowing there’s something exceptional.
+You can also have your pet’s name inked.

-A tattoo may not be comfortable to get in the first place but you get to keep the gift it brings endlessly.
+A tattoo may not be comfortable in the first place, but you get to keep the gift it brings endlessly.

 3. Cat Memorial Jewelry

-Thankfully, there are plenty of pet memorial jewelry options to choose from to suit your preferences and budget.
-You can put some of the pet's ashes into a charm for a necklace or bracelet that you can wear all the time.
-Or, when you want to reconnect to your cat's presence.
+Thankfully, plenty of pet memorial jewelry options suit your preferences and budget.
+For example, you can put some of the pet’s ashes into a charm for a necklace or bracelet that you can wear all the time.
+Or when you want to reconnect to your cat’s presence.

-You can also choose a diamond cat memorial that’s sure to make for a great gift, either for yourself or someone else.
+You can also choose a diamond cat memorial that will make an excellent gift for yourself or someone else.

-More so, it's a wonderful way to acknowledge their importance in your life.
+More so, it’s a beautiful way to acknowledge their importance in your life.

-Many of our readers who have commented on the Facebook post vouched for this type of cat memorial idea.
+Many of our readers who commented on the Facebook post vouched for this cat memorial idea.
 It was praised for its ability to comfort you daily.
-Cat memorial jewelry is a great gift even for women who don’t typically tend to wear jewelry.
+Cat memorial jewelry is a great gift, even for those who don’t typically tend to wear jewelry.
 It could be such a delicate present.

 Purchase a Diamond Cat Memorial.